Download your issue through the Shopping Cart

 The Best of the Best

 In the 70s, Bruce (now Caitlyn) Jenner worked out at a gym where I was eventually employed as a weight training instructor.
-Jenner earned a football scholarship in high school, but a knee injury that required surgery in his freshman year put a stop to those dreams.
+Jenner earned a football scholarship in but a knee injury that required surgery in his freshman year put a stop to those dreams.
 He then switched gears to focus on the decathlon, and in 1976 won the gold medal in the Summer Olympics.
 Jenner was declared “The World’s Greatest Athlete.”
 But was he?

 It’s traditional to call the men’s Olympic champion in the decathlon “The World’s Greatest Athlete.”
 Likewise, the titles “World’s Fastest Man” goes to the winner of the 100 meters in the Olympics, and the “World’s Strongest Man” goes to the winner of the super heavyweight division in men’s weightlifting.
 Let’s look at some numbers.